cloudlinux/libcare/docs/libcare.rst

 assembler).

 These differ mostly by the types of relocations they may and do contain.
-Relocations are the technique used to allow for address changes in the binary object files.
-For instance, when linking a set of ``.o`` files into an executable, the linker merges sections from them into a single section such as ``.text``, ``.data`` or ``.rodata``.
-The linker adjusts relocation's info such as place where it should be applied (called ``r_offset``), target symbol and its address and/or addend relative to the symbol value (called ``r_addend``).
-Some types of relocations also allowed in the final binary object and are resolved upon load by the dynamic linker.
+Relocations are the technique used to allow address changes in the binary object files.
+For instance, when linking a set of ``.o`` files into executable, the linker merges sections from them into a single section such as ``.text``, ``.data`` or ``.rodata``.
+The linker then adjusts relocation info such as the place where it should be applied (called ``r_offset``), target symbol and its address and/or addend relative to the symbol value (called ``r_addend``).
+Some types of relocations are also allowed in the final binary object and are resolved upon load by the dynamic linker.

 The ``DYN``\ amic object contains all the data necessary to load the library on a random base address.
 This randomization of the base leads to randomization of the library functions addresses, making it harder for an intruder to exploit a vulnerability, and allowing multiple libraries to be loaded without interfering each other.
-Because it is impossible to know address of a variable at the compile time the ``DYN``\ amic code refers to its data objects using so-called Global Offset Table (GOT).
+Because it is impossible to know the address of a variable at the compile time the ``DYN``\ amic code refers to its data objects using so-called Global Offset Table (GOT).
 This table contains addresses of the variables, so accessing a variable takes two steps: first loading the GOT entry, then unreferencing it.
-GOT entry is usually referenced in the instruction-pointer relative manner.
+GOT entry is usually referenced in the instruction pointer relative manner.
 The GOT is filled by the dynamic linker such as ``ld-linux`` while resolving relocations from the ``.rela.dyn``.
-Only few types of relocations are allowed there, these are (for x86-64): ``R_X86_64_RELATIVE``, ``R_X86_64_64`` and ``R_X86_64_GLOB_DATA``.
-The symbols provided by the ``DYN``\ amic object are listed in the ``.dynsym`` section with names stored in the ``.dynstr`` section.
+Only a few types of relocations are allowed there, they are (for x86-64): ``R_X86_64_RELATIVE``, ``R_X86_64_64`` and ``R_X86_64_GLOB_DATA``.
+The symbols provided by the ``DYN``\ amic object are listed in the ``.dynsym`` section with the names stored in the ``.dynstr`` section.
 Special section ``.dynamic`` contains all the data required to load an object, such as a list of required libraries, pointers to the relocation entries and so on.

-The ``EXEC``\ utable objects are usually fixed to the certain address and contain no relocation information.
+The ``EXEC``\ utable objects are usually linked to a fixed address and contain no relocation information.
 The kernel only needs to know how to load this type of objects along with the interpreter if specified.
 Most of the binaries have the dynamic linker ``ld-linux`` specified as the interpreter.
-It is loaded by the kernel and the control is transfered here.
-The dynamic loader's duty is to load all the necessary libraries, resolve symbols and transfer the control to the application code.
+It is loaded by the kernel and the control is transferred here.
+The dynamic loader duty is to load all the necessary libraries, resolve symbols and transfer the control to the application code.

 The ``REL``\ ocatable object file can contain any type of relocation.